Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations

 Before presenting our results, we elaborate on the rich history of the problems we analyze.

 \paragraph{The generic discrete logarithm problem.} Given a group $G$ of $N$ elements with a fixed generator $g$, the DLOG problem in $G$ asks for solving the equation $g^d=x$, for a given $x \in G$.
 It is widely believed that the problem is hard if the group is chosen carefully, and the security of various cryptosystems relies on the hardness of this problem and its variants.
 In 1997, Shoup~\cite{Shoup97} presented the \emph{generic group model} (GGM), intended for proving lower bounds against a specific class of algorithms that are applicable to any group of a particular order.
-A major motivation for studying this model is that in some cryptographically relevant groups (such as some elliptic curve groups), generic algorithms are the best-known algorithms for DLOG.
+A major motivation for studying this model is that in some cryptographically relevant groups (such as some elliptic curve groups), the best-known algorithms for DLOG are generic.

 The model uses an auxiliary set $\mathcal{W}$ of bit strings with $|\mathcal{W}|\geq N$.
 In the model, the elements of $G$ are `hidden' by mapping $g^j$ to $\sigma(j)$, where $\sigma:\mathbb{Z}_N \to \mathcal{W}$ is a randomly chosen bijective function.
 (We show in the sequel that there is no loss of generality in stating our results with $\mathcal{W}=[N] = \{1,2,\ldots,N\}$, and so we state them this way.)
 An algorithm for solving the problem receives as inputs the encodings $\sigma(1),\sigma(d)$ of $g,x$, and its goal is to find $d$.
 The oracle queries allowed for the algorithm are of the form $\sigma(a \cdot d+b \bmod N)$.\footnote{The original model of Shoup is slightly different but it is easy to show that this does not affect the analysis.} The complexity of the algorithm is the total number of queries it makes, and its success probability is the expectation of the probability that it outputs $d$, over all uniform choices of $\sigma,d$, and the internal randomness of the algorithm.
 In this model, Shoup proved that if $N$ is prime, then the success probability of any algorithm for DLOG that makes $T$ queries is at most $T^2/N$.